-We intend to borrow funds to make additional investments.
-We expect to use this practice, which is known as "leverage," to attempt to increase returns to our stockholders, but it involves significant risks.
-See "Risk Factors," and "Regulation."
-As a BDC, under the 1940 Act, with certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage (calculated on a consolidated basis), as defined in the 1940 Act, equals at least 200% after such borrowing.
+We expect to continue to use leverage to make investments.
+As a result, we may continue to be exposed to the risks of leverage, which include that leverage may be considered a speculative investment technique.
+The use of leverage magnifies the potential for gain and loss on amounts invested and therefore increases the risks associated with investing in our shares of common stock.
+As a business development company, under the 1940 Act, with certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage (calculated on a consolidated basis), as defined in the 1940 Act, equals at least 200% after such borrowing.
 The amount of leverage that we employ will depend on Saratoga Investment Advisors' and our board of directors' assessment of market conditions and other factors at the time of any proposed borrowing.